The Sharing Group Discussion Can We Discount Ahadits to Understand the Qur’an

 Sister San Yee: Salaam.
 I am sorry if I am rude but in the most polite manner, I think you really need to study your Islam 101 again, Brother Muslim Mike.

 Brother Muslim Mike: It is not rude, sister, and I do not take it as such either.
-I have my understanding and you have yours as long as we can respect each other for that, I think we are all fine.
+I have my understanding, and you have yours as long as we can respect each other for that, I think we are all fine.
 Peace and Blessings to you and your family.
-What would you consider Islam 101 and what is it based upon?
+What would you consider Islam 101, and what is it based upon?

 Sister San Yee: We have had this lengthy discussion before.
 I am not sure why the Quranists need to push this anti-ahadits and anti-sunnah ideology in a forum that is not.

-Brother Muslim Mike: Sister San Yee, I would like to correct you on a couple things you said.
+Brother Muslim Mike: Sister San Yee, I would like to correct you on a couple of things you said.
 I do not identify myself as a Quranist; I am quite simply a student of the Qur’an.
 I am not anti-ahadits or sunnah.
 I based the original question off of information provided by the Qur’an.
-If the Qur’an reflects negatively to using ahadits and Sunnah, then that is not me, that is Allah.
+If the Qur’an reflects negatively to using ahadits and sunnah, then that is not me, that is Allah.

 At that point, the decision is up to you.
 Does Allah not specifically Say that the Qur’an is the criterion over everything else?
 That we are to use it to judge all other by?
 Peace.